 What if I am undecided on a college major or unsure of a career path?

-When you arrive at your STAR seminar, you will be asked which program of study you will be pursuing at OTC and then advised accordingly.
+When you arrive at your STAR seminar, an advisor will ask you which program of study you will pursue at OTC.
 If you are an undecided student, you should complete an online career assessment before scheduling your STAR seminar.